Types of Hotels or Classification of hotels by their type

 4. Ownership and Affiliations

 Independent / Single Owner Hotels: They do not have identifiable ownership or management affiliation with other properties.
-Example of the same would be family owned and operated hotel that is not following any corporate policies or procedures.
+An example of the same would be family owned and operated hotel that is not following any corporate policies or procedures.

-Chain hotels: Hotels which are part of a hotel chain and these kinds of ownership usually imposes certain minimum standards, rules, policies and procedures to restrict affiliate activities.
-In general the more centralised the organisation the stronger the control over the individual property .
+Chain hotels: Hotels that are part of a hotel chain and these kinds of ownership usually imposes certain minimum standards, rules, policies and procedures to restrict affiliate activities.
+In general the more centralised the organisation the stronger the control over the individual property.